 Android (still experimental)

-This does not mean Syncthing Tray is actively tested on all those platforms or
+This does not mean Syncthing Tray is actively tested on all of these platforms or

 desktop environments.

-For Plasma 5 and 6, there is in addition to the Qt Widgets based version also a "native"
+For Plasma 5 and 6, in addition to the Qt Widgets based version, there is also a "native"

 Plasmoid.
 Note that the latest version of the Plasmoid generally also requires the